Special Charge Schemes

 Download FAQs about Special Charge Schemes(PDF, 29KB)

 The 1989 Local Government Act provides Council with the ability to introduce a Special Rate or Charge Scheme seeking property owner contributions towards infrastructure projects such as roads, footpaths and drainage improvements.
 A Special Rate or Charge Scheme may also be appropriate for projects such as streetscapes and traffic management.

 Special Rate or Charge Scheme projects fill the gap between existing infrastructure, often provided as part of the original land development, and current community expectations.

 The preparation of a Special Rate or Charge Scheme for the provision of works or services involves Council advising potential beneficiaries and the public of the proposed scheme and its probable cost distribution.
-Council must initially "declare its intention" to fund part/all of the works utilizing the Special Charge Scheme legislation.
+Council must initially "declare its intention" to fund part/all of the works utilising the Special Charge Scheme legislation.
 After considering formal submissions, Council can adopt, amend or abandon the scheme.
 Property owners required to make a financial contribution are advised of the Council deliberations.

 Contributors can refer objections to an adopted scheme to the Victorian Civil and Administrative Tribunal (VCAT).
 VCAT has three options:

 - vary the special charge in relation to one or more of the applicants